 There are so many places to see and things to do Scottsdale that you might wonder how on earth you can do it all in just 24 hours.
 Truth be told, you can’t – but you can still experience several of the city’s best offerings with a few insider tips!
-Here are our top picks for a one-day Scottsdale itinerary.
+Here are our top picks for crafting a stellar one-day Scottsdale itinerary.

 DoubleTree Resort by Hilton Paradise Valley-Scottsdale

 A true oasis in the desert, the DoubleTree Resort greets guests with lush landscaping, tranquil pools and plenty of Southwestern charm.
 All guestrooms are nicely oversized, giving you plenty of room to relax when you’re not soaking up the sun poolside!

 Beautifully manicured gardens, airy courtyards and thoughtfully designed amenities are hallmarks of The Scottsdale Plaza Resort.
 The property’s central-Scottsdale location makes it an ideal home-base for exploring the city on a quick getaway.